 - Cabbage whitefly should not be confused with glasshouse whitefly or viburnum whitefly which are not found on brassicas

-- Tolerate the presence of cabbage whitefly, with the exception of Kale it does not normally affect edible parts
+- Tolerate the presence of cabbage whitefly, with the exception of plants where young leaves are consumed such as kale it does not normally affect edible parts

-- Cabbage whitefly is not a host of the biological control, Encarsia formosa parasitoid sold for use against glasshouse whitefly (Trialeurodes vaporariorum) but there are some other Encarsia species that occur naturally in Britain that develop as larvae in cabbage whitefly nymphs.
-They are not commercially available but are sometimes sufficiently numerous to be effective at keeping cabbage whitefly at a low level.
-The use of relatively persistent pesticides, such as deltamethrin or lambda-cyhalothrin, will be harmful to these parasitoids and may allow a resurgence in the whitefly population that is able to reproduce without its numbers being reduced by these natural enemies
+- Encourage parasitoid wasp predators.
+Cabbage whitefly is not a host of the biological control, Encarsia formosa parasitoid sold for use against glasshouse whitefly (Trialeurodes vaporariorum) but there are some other Encarsia species that occur naturally in Britain that develop as larvae in cabbage whitefly nymphs.
+They are not commercially available can be numerous and keep cabbage whitefly at a low level.
+The use of pesticides will be harmful to these parasitoids and can allow a resurgence in the whitefly population that is able to reproduce without its numbers being reduced by these natural enemies

 - Encourage predators and other natural enemies of whitefly, in the garden, such as ladybirds, wasps and ground beetles.